Learn how to make a fur pom pom, quite possibly the easiest thing you are going to make this week.

 - A round object (like a lid or a bowl) to trace around

 - A little bit of stuffing

 Step One-Pick out Fur

 The first step to learning how to make a fur pom pom is to pick out the perfect fur.
 Head over to your favorite craft store and check out their fur section.
 Hobby Lobby has some good choices but JoAnn has a bigger selection.
+You can even pick up some faux fur on Amazon here!
 Pick out fur with medium to long strands (in other words, do not go for the short fur).
 If you’ve never bought fabric before, the price is on the end of the bolt.

 But before you look at the price, panic, and put the entire bolt back in a huff wondering why in the world I’d even suggest you buy something so expensive, take a deep breath.
 You only need 1/4 of a yard.
 Plus you need to pull up the app for the store on your phone and snag the coupon.